INSIGHT 04: How to make IT Transformation faster and easier (Part 2)

 In my last post in this Insight series, I started to talk about how you can make your IT transformation journey faster and easier, without cutting corners or sacrificing your desired business outcomes.

-After ‘transforming the way you transform’ by championing new methods and ideologies, you next need to simplify your approach to cloud and the technologies you adopt, as well as overcoming legacy mentalities with stakeholders..
+After ‘transforming the way you transform’ by championing new ideologies, you next need to simplify your approach to cloud, as well as overcoming legacy mentalities with stakeholders.

 Make consumption of complex technology platforms simple

 This is true for every touchpoint in your business.
 From end users to stakeholders and your internal IT team.
 You need to make complex technologies easy to consume.